timo-liu/timo-liu.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+I'm Timo (thy).

-I am a PhD student in the Linguistics Pprogram at UC Davis.
-My interests lie in the intersection between machine and human models of language.
+I'm a PhD student at UC Davis.